In addition to my private practice, I am the College Counsellor at Trinity College, University of Cambridge, a post I have held since 2010.

 Until I stepped down in 2012, I was a Director of the Cambridge-based arts and mental health foundation Arts & Minds; and between 2011 and 2014 I was the Peer Review Co-ordinator for the Journal for Existential Analysis.

-(Forthcoming) Chapter "I Am What I Am; I Am My Own Special Creation" in "Case Studies in Existential Therapy: Translating Theory into Practice" edited by Simon du Plock.
-Due for publication by PCCS Books in October 2018.
+"I Am What I Am; I Am My Own Special Creation" - chapter in "Case Studies in Existential Therapy: Translating Theory into Practice" edited by Simon du Plock.
+Published by PCCS Books in October 2018.

 "I am what I am? - Existentialism and Homosexuality" published by the Journal for Existential Analysis in July 2010.